chauvinSimon/hmm_for_autonomous_driving/README.md

 The **`alpha` values** are the **joint probabilities** of
 - observing the **first `t` observations**
 - and being in `state k` at `time t`.

+**Path**
+The partial probability  𝞪t(k) is the probability of reaching state ‘k’ at a stage ‘t’, going through all possible paths over the ‘t’ stages
+If the model is in state Sj in at time t − 1 and is to move to the state Si at time t for the observation Ot , then it first has to transition from state Sj to Si , given by the transition probability T(Si|Sj), and then needs to emit the observation Ot , given by the emission probability E(Ot|Si).
+Sum for P(O).
+The above and trivially true because 𝞪N(x)  gives us the probability of all paths ending in state ‘x’ after ‘N’ stages.
+Hence any final state can occur, we sum 𝞪N(x) over all possible states ‘x’.

 | ![Construction of the `alpha table` using Dynamic Programming](docs/alpha_table.gif "Construction of the `alpha table` using Dynamic Programming")  |
 |:--:|